 - 2 tbsp Icing sugar

 - 215 ml Double cream

 - 1 Orange sliced and each slice topped into quarters

 - 6 Fresh strawberries cut in half

 - 12 Mint leaves

 - 12 Cucumber rolls use a potato peeler to peel strips of cucumber and roll them up

-For the cupcakes, pre-heat your oven to 180C/160C Fan/350F/Gas Mark 4 and line a cupcake tin with paper cases
+- For the cupcakes, pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4 and line a cupcake tin with paper cases

-Put the cupcakes on a rack to cool completely, while they are cooling, reserve 3 tbsp of the Pimms syrup for the topping and brush the rest on top of the cupcakes
+- Put the cupcakes on a rack to cool completely, while they are cooling, brush the Pimms syrup on top of the cupcakes